apesoda/sirenus/README.md

 - Audio played from a central server
 - Hot-swappable sounds, no need to restart the app!

-## Pre-requisites
+## Requirements
 - **Python**: Version 3.8 or later
 - **Pip**
 - **Flask**
 - **Pygame**
+- **Mutagen**

-Assuming you have Python and Pip installed already you can run this command to install the pre-requisites:
+Assuming you have Python and Pip installed already you can run this command to install the requirements:

 ```
-pip3 install flask pygame
+pip3 install flask pygame mutagen
 ```

 ## Installation